LunaHub/Friends_social_data_analysis_2019/network_analysis.md

        width="112" />
 </p>

-How are nodes and link made...
+Each node represent a character that appeared in the show.
+The nodes are connected if the characters appear in the same scene or are mentioned in scene.
+As shown in the analysis of the main characters, the link between the main characters are quite strong.
+As this section aims at exploring the secondary characters of the show, the links between the main characters are excluded for a nicer visualization.

 As you might notice the network does not give alot of information, so lets dig in the features of the network.

 ## Network statistics
-The complete network of all casted characters of the show includes 285 nodes(charatcers) and 2683 links.
-The number of characters and links between these over each season is seen in the figures below.
-The degree distribution is also seen..
+The complete network of all casted characters of the show includes 276 charatcers and a total of 2554 links between the characters.
+The number of characters and links between these in each season is seen in the figures below.
+The number of characters and links do not vary alot between seasons.

 <p align="center">
 	<img src="figures/total_number_of_nodes.png"
 	width="400">